tomjakubowski/tardex/README.md

 # tardex

-A Rust crate to quickly look up a file in a tarball using its path.
+A Rust crate to quickly look up a file's contents and metadata in a tarball using its path.
 It's a "tarball index".

+## Anticipated features

+* [ ] Support hard and symbolic link tarball entries
+* [ ] Support directory tarball entries

 ## License